 - 1. Touch Threshold on the ACCESS Master panel. - 2.
-Enter a pass/fail threshold for the wavelength to be measured and then touch OK. - If using the two patch cord method, disconnect the patch cords at the inline connector.
+Enter a pass/fail threshold for the wavelength to be measured and then touch OK. - If using the two patch cord method, disconnect the patch cords at the in-line connector.
 If using the one patch cord method, disconnect the patch cord from the input port.

-Regardless of the method used (one or two patch cord) do not disconnect the patch cord from the external light source.
+Regardless of the method used (one or two patch cords) do not disconnect the patch cord from the external light source.
 The coupled level of the light source may change when the patch cord is reconnected.

-4. Attach the free end of the patch cord connected to the external light source to one end of the fiber to be tested.
-Using a second patch cord, connect the ACCESS Master optional Power Meter to the other end of the fiber to be tested.
+4. Attach the free end of the patch cord connected to the external light source to one end of the device under test.

+Using a second patch cord, connect the ACCESS Master optional Power Meter to the other end of the device under test.
-- 1 Mode conditioner (for multi-mode fiber)

-- (2) Patch codes

-- (3) In-line connector

-- (4) Device under test (fiber, coupler, etc.)
+- (1) Mode conditioner (for multi-mode fiber) - (2) Patch cords - (3) In-line connector - (4) Device under test (fiber, coupler, etc.)